kinni-yya/Class-Connect-List/README.md

 A centralized checklist for students, made by students.

 # 💻 Modules
-1. USER: contains the multiple processes for the user of the website
+1. USER: contains the multiple processes for the user of the website.
     - login
     - register
     - edit profile settings
-2. CLASS: contains the multiple processes for each respective class
+2. CLASS: contains the multiple processes for each respective class.
     - create class
     - edit
     - delete
     - archive
-3. NOTES: contains the announcements of each class and its processes Class Officer Privileges
+3. NOTES: contains the announcements of each class and its processes.
+    \nClass Officer Privileges
       - create announcement
       - edit announcement